Quasi-isometry invariance of relative filling functions: Introduction

 The main result of this article confirms the natural expectation that among relatively finitely presented pairs, quasi-isometric pairs have equivalent relative Dehn functions.
 This is not an elementary statement, as we describe below.

-\begin{convention}[$\Delta_{G,\calp}$ is well defined] By \emph{$\Delta_{G,\calp}$ is well defined} we mean that $G$ is finitely presented relative to $\calp$ and $\Delta_{G,\calp}$ takes only finite values with respect to a finite relative presentation of $G$ and $\calp$.
+\begin{convention}[$\Delta_{G,\calp}$ is well-defined] By \emph{$\Delta_{G,\calp}$ is well-defined} we mean that $G$ is finitely presented relative to $\calp$ and the relative Dehn function $\Delta_{G,\calp}$ takes only finite values with respect to a finite relative presentation of $G$ and $\calp$.
 From here on, when we refer to a relative Dehn function, we always assume that it has been defined using a finite relative presentation. \end{convention}

 Let $\calp$ be a collection of subgroups of group $G$.
 A \emph{refinement} $\calp^\ast$ of $\calp$ is a set of representatives of conjugacy classes of the collection of subgroups $\{\Comm_G(gPg^{-1}) \colon P\in\calp \text{ and } g\in G \}$ where $\Comm_G(P)$ denotes the commensurator of the subgroup $P$ in $G$.